UCB-MIDS/InsightsFromReviews/README.md

 # Insights From Reviews
 We're trying to extract actionable information from the reviews (like product features that are liked, disliked or missing).
-The word clouds below prove that such information is not available by the count based methods.

 ## The MVP is hosted here till we find a permanant place (after a few iterations)
 http://insightsfromreviews.com/